xgrommx/rx-book/content/getting_started_with_rxjs/creating_and_querying_observable_sequences/error_handling.md

   }
 );
 ```
-But,we can do a better job in terms of managing resources if need be by using the `using` method.
+But we can do a better job in terms of managing resources if need be by using the `using` method.

 ## Ensuring Resource Disposal ##